 What do the experiments show?
 Again we have a testable difference between quantum mechanics and the EPR view.
 So, what do the experimental results tell us?
 An overwhelming number of experiments show Bell's inequality to be violated and the quantum mechanical prediction to be fulfilled.
-Roots says this is the case for 5 experiments, but the numbers since Roots was published are far more conclusive.
+Roots says this is the case for 5 out of 7 experiments, but the numbers since Roots was published are far more conclusive.
 Dozens and dozens of additional experiments have verified the violation of Bell's inequality, i.e. validating quantum mechanics and disproving the EPR prediction.
-This Wikipedia article lists some of the notable ones: https://en.wikipedia.org/wiki/Bell_test_experiments.
-There may still be a little debate as to whether any of the experiments allow for tiny loopholes that still permit an EPR-type of explanation, but generally speaking the sum total of the experiments is now considered to be definitive.
+In fact, the only experiments I'm aware of which did not conclusively validate quantum mechanics are two very early ones which Roots mentions, and are generally considered now to have been inaccurate (not reproducible).
+There may still be a little debate as to whether any of the experiments allow for tiny loopholes that still permit an EPR-type of explanation, but generally speaking sum total of the experiments is now considered to be definitive.